hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 ## Learning Objectives

 * Understanding the different steps in a differential expression analysis in the context of DESeq2
-* Exploring different objects in DESeq2
-* Building results tables for comprison of different sample classes
+* Building results tables for comparison of different sample classes

 # Differential expression analysis with DESeq2

-The final step in the differential expression analysis is the actual fitting of the raw counts to the statistical model and testing for differentially expressed genes.
-Essentially we want to determine whether the mean expression levels of two different sample groups are significantly different.
+The final step in the differential expression workflow is the actual fitting of the raw counts to the statistical model and testing for differentially expressed genes.
+Essentially we want to determine whether the mean expression levels of different sample groups are significantly different.

 <img src="../img/de_theory.png" width="600">